![]() |

 |

-Gay Musicals, by JD Doyle What is a "Gay Musical" and why do we care?
+Gay Musicals, an essay by JD Doyle What is a "Gay Musical" and why do we care?
 Well, I produce a radio show and website called Queer Music Heritage, with an aim to preserve gay and lesbian music culture.
 And by using the term "Gay Musical" I immediately have to define myself.
 Musicals have always been a big part of our culture, to the point of it being stereotypical.
 But I'm not talking about musicals like "Chorus Line," or "Dreamgirls," "West Side Story," "Follies," "Gypsy," "Cats," "Cabaret," or on and on, even though many may have had a gay sensibility, or gay writers behind them.
 Being a purist, I'm talking about gay musicals where the central characters and plots were gay, and I further limit my focus to those that had soundtracks that made it onto vinyl or CD.
 Otherwise, only a few get to share the experience.
 In the early years, recording them didn't happen very often, as the productions were generally low budget affairs, far removed from even being off-off-Broadway.
 To put things in perspective, the first non-musical gay play to have a soundtrack was "Boys In The Band," and that wasn't until it was made into a movie in 1968.
 It didn't take all that much longer for a gay musical to make it to vinyl.
 My research indicates the honor of being first happened in 1973, and goes to a musical called "The Faggot."
 It got a lot of attention then and its first run lasted over 200 performances.
 It featured a large cast of men and women, and songs by a hustler, two leather men, a fag-hag bar owner, and included the characters Oscar Wilde and Bosie, Gertrude Stein and Alice B. Toklas, and Catherine the Great.
 I think we can safely say the plot was not memorable.
 But that started our "Gay Musicals" history.
 Not many of them attracted much mainstream attention, with "La Cage Aux Folles" being the huge exception.
 Others that stand out, in quality, for me were "Boy Meets Boy," "In Gay Company," "Ten Percent Revue," "Get Used To It," "The Ballad of Mikey," "Fairy Tales," "The Last Session," "Bed Boys & Beyond," "Songs From an Unmade Bed," "Bare," and audibly and visually, "Naked Boys Singing."
 You could probably do a thesis on how gay rights have progressed over the years, citing particular musicals, and this is of course a history worth preserving.
 To mention just one topic, as life inspires art, gay or otherwise, the 90s brought us a number of musicals dealing with AIDS: "Falsettoland," "All That He Was," "Elegies," and one I don't quite classify as a "gay musical" but need to mention just the same, "Rent."
 And over the years "our" musicals captured, I guess, the same elements as musicals in general: finding love, losing love, sex, politics, life in times of war and trials, etc. To which we add: coming out, dealing with homophobia, gay marriage and more.
 And, have you ever heard of "Straight Pride"?
-That's where we have it all over those "other" musicals, as gee, we're just a bit more fabulous. [ A few years
+That's where we have it all over those "other" musicals, as gee, we're just a bit more fabulous. [ A

 |